Sri Lanka Eye Donation Society

 Sri Lanka Eye Donation Society (ශ්රී ලංකා අක්ෂිදාන සංගමය, இலங்கை அக்சிதான சங்கம்) is a non-governmental organization involved in donating human eyes and tissues for transplantation.
 It serves patients in need both in Sri Lanka and around the world.
-The society is a non-profit organization and provides the tissues free of charge, except for a small fee on processing and delivery.
+The society is a non-profit organization and provides the human eye corneas and tissues free of charge, except for a small fee on processing and delivery.

 History

 Deshabandu Dr. Hudson Silva, the founder and inaugural president of the society, launched the first campaign to collect corneas in Sri Lanka in 1958 as a medical student.
-The first set of corneas he received in 1959 were stored in his home refrigerator at Wijerama Mawatha in Colombo.
-Together with his wife, Irangani de Silva, he founded the Sri Lanka Eye Donation Society in 1961.
+The first set of corneas he received in 1959 were stored in his home refrigerator at Ward Place in Colombo.
+Together with his wife, Padma Irangani Silva, he founded the Sri Lanka Eye Donation Society in 1961.
 In 1964 they sent their first overseas donation to Singapore; the corneas were packed in ice in a tea thermos and hand-carried during the flight.

 Since then, conditions have improved and the organization has provided 60,000 corneas for corneal transplantation, for patients in 57 countries.
-Almost 900,000 people have signed up to donate their eyes through the society after their death.
-The society receives about 3,000 corneas a year and more than 2,000 are shipped abroad.
+More than 2,000,000 people have signed up to donate their eyes through the society after their death.
+The society receives about 3,000 corneas a year and more than 2,000 are shipped abroad due to a lack of requirements in Sri Lanka.
 The most prominent recipient country has been Pakistan (where the traditional Islamic law requires bodies to be buried whole and intact), with over 20,000 corneas.
 Egypt and Japan have received over 8,000 and 6,000 corneas, respectively.
 In Sri Lanka itself, citizens have first access to free corneas.

 In 2003, the United Nations Association of Sri Lanka joined with the Sri Lanka Eye Donation Society to initiate the "Sight Project", with the aim of assisting patients in need of cornea transplants through United Nations Associations in their respective countries.

 Operation

 The society has over 450 branches in Sri Lanka, with a manpower of over 15,000 trained volunteers who are ready to remove donor eyes on demand.
-Extraction is done within 8 hours of death, packed in ice and received at the laboratory within 4 hours.
+Extraction is done within 4 hours of death, packed in ice and received at the laboratory within 4 hours.
 The extraction process has to be handled with care, to avoid damaging Corneal endothelium, a thin layer of cells on the inner surface of the cornea that pumps water away to keep it clear.
 Transplantation is carried out within 5 to 21 days from the removal of the body, depending on the type of preservation medium used.
 The donated corneas are tested for HIV, hepatitis, and sexually transmitted diseases before use.